Menu

 Previous lobbying experience is not required!
-Mass Rivers Alliance has an online toolkit to help you prepare for these meetings and they will be offering webinar trainings as the date draws closer.
+Mass Rivers Alliance has an online toolkit to help you prepare for these meetings, and both NSRWA and Mass Rivers Alliance will offer online trainings for registrants as the date approaches.

-Registration is open.
-This will be a full day event at the State House and Mass Rivers will try to schedule meetings at times that are most convenient for registrants.
-Be sure to note any time constraints on the online form.
+Register here.
+This will be a full day event at the State House and they will try to schedule meetings at times most convenient for registrants–just be sure to note any time constraints on the online form.
+We will be covering statewide and local initiatives, including:

 Drought Bill